ApproxEng/approxeng.input/src/docs/howtouse.rst

   controller noise.

-Different controllers report different ranges (for example, the PS3 controller range is from 0 to 255 whereas the XBox controller is from -32768 to 32768), but you don't have to worry about this as the controller implementations specify this internally and you'll only ever see values between -1.0 and 1.0.
+Different controllers report different ranges (for example, the PS3 controller range is from 0 to 255 whereas the XBox controller is from -32768 to 32768 when plugged in and, for some ungodly reason, 0 to 65335 when wireless), but you don't have to worry about this as the controller implementations specify this internally and you'll only ever see values between -1.0 and 1.0, or between 0.0 and 1.0 for trigger axes.

 The :class:`approxeng.input.CentredAxis` and :class:`approxeng.input.TriggerAxis` both auto-range, in that they start off with a maximum and minimum value that's well within the theoretical range, and expand this out when they see higher